copsTvFan/cops-episode-guide/guide.md

 - (KS -- 10:52 PM Street Patrol) Officer Bob Lane pulls up on five guys trying to start a truck with a stuck valve on the main street that are making a huge smoke cloud.
-Off.
-Bob Lane probes the shooting of an intruder.
+Officer Bob Lane probes the shooting of an intruder.
 - Off.
 Mike Cook answers a disturbance call, which results in convicted felon's capture.
 - Off.
 Gale Hall tries to keep a man from attacking his sister's boyfriend.